Hinduism in Sindh: Modern era

 In the 2023 census, Sindh's 4.9 million Hindus were 8.8 percent of the province's population; this included 1,325,559 (2.38 percent) scheduled-caste Hindus.
 However, the proportion of scheduled caste Hindus is actually higher as they categorize themselves as Hindus in the census rather than as Scheduled Caste Hindu.
 According to the Election Commission of Pakistan, voters who said that they were Hindu were 49 percent of the total in Umerkot and 46 percent in Tharparkar.
 According to voter estimates, Hindus have a population of 50,000 or more in 11 districts.
 All are in Sindh, except for Punjab's Rahim Yar Khan District.

 Sindh also has Pakistan's highest percentage of Hindus overall, accounting for 8.8% of the population, roughly around 4.9 million people, and 13.3% of the province's rural population as per 2023 Pakistani census report.
 These numbers also include the scheduled caste population, which stands at 1.7% of the total in Sindh (or 3.1% in rural areas), and is believed to have been under-reported, with some community members instead counted under the main Hindu category.
 Although, Pakistan Hindu Council claimed that there are 6,842,526 Hindus living in Sindh Province covering around 14.29% of the region's population.
+A big part of the Hindu population in Sindh is landless bonded labour producing hugely profitable cash crops such as sugar cane.
+Hindu landless bonded labourers remain illiterate and suffer from abject poverty.

 Umerkot District (54.66 percent), in Sindh, is Pakistan's only Hindu-majority district.
 The province's Tharparkar District has the highest district Hindu population.
 Four Sindh districts (Umerkot, Tharparkar, Mirpurkhas and Sanghar) account for more than half of the country's Hindu population.